Agent context is constrained by soft degradation, not hard token limits

 To the practitioner.
 The model doesn't signal when it crosses the soft bound.
 Output remains well-formed; problems surface downstream.
 A CPU signals overflow.
 A human says "I'm confused."
 An LLM produces fluent output whether it reflects the supplied context or leaves large portions unused.

 To the benchmarker.
 The soft bound is not a single number.
-It shifts with task type, compositional depth, information arrangement, and prompt framing.
+It shifts with task type, compositional depth, relevance mix, information arrangement, and prompt framing.
 Effective context is task-relative and complexity-relative, not a fixed model constant.
 Model updates shift the degradation surface without notice.

 To the market.
 Providers advertise hard token limits because those are clean, comparable numbers.
 They don't publish soft degradation surfaces — those are task-dependent and hard to characterize.
 The number on the box describes the bound that rarely binds; the bound that actually constrains work has no number.